 All the easyJet flights cancelled today from UK airports

-After easyJet grounded its Gatwick-Cologne flight, Ryanair is selling seats for £225 for a 70-minute hop.
+Airline says it is pro-actively cancelling 240 flights in the 10 days to 6 June, giving passengers some advance notice

-Britain’s biggest budget airline, easyJet, has grounded 42 flights on Tuesday to and from its main base, London Gatwick.
+Britain's biggest budget airline, easyJet, has cancelled at least 40 domestic and European flights on Wednesday – mainly to and from its biggest base, London Gatwick airport.

-The carrier gave two days’ warning to most of the estimated 6,000 passengers affected, but there have been additional “on-the-day” cancellations, starting with its 6.15am departure to Belfast City airport.
+The Independent calculates six domestic flights have been grounded from easyJet’s main base, including two round-trips from Gatwick to Edinburgh.

-Among the previously announced cancellations are links with key holiday destinations including Venice, Biarritz and Marrakech.
+Twenty international flights are cancelled, including round-trips from Gatwick to Catania in Sicily, Prague and Bordeaux.

 - Amsterdam